triptease/docs/structured-data.md

 *Used by: Triptease*

-This allow you to tell us you don't have any availability for the search just done
+This allows you to tell us you don't have any availability for the search that was just performed.
+The search should be provided using LodgingSearch.

+This is applicable even if you display availability for alternative dates or alternative properties.
+Note that the LodgingSearch should be the original search that was performed.

 #### JSON-LD Example